-12. Executive Sessions of Non-Management Directors
+13. Executive Sessions of Independent Directors

-Non-management directors will meet in executive sessions without management present typically before or after scheduled meetings of the Board at least twice a year.
-The purpose of the executive sessions is to develop a consensus on key issues and discuss freely and evaluate proposals from senior management.
+Independent directors will meet in executive sessions typically before or after scheduled meetings of the Board, at least twice a year.
 If the Chairman of the Board is not an independent director, the Presiding Independent Director, or if absent, the Chair of the Nominating and Governance Committee, shall preside at the executive sessions.